Bharat Ki Chhap

 Bharat Ki Chhap (Identity of India) is a 13-episode Indian TV science documentary series chronicling the history of science and technology in India from pre-historic times until the present.
-It was directed by filmmaker Chandita Mukherjee and funded by the Department of Science and Technology's National Council for Science and Technology Communication (NCSTC) in 1987.
-It was telecasted on Doordarshan every Sunday Morning.
+It was directed by filmmaker Chandita Mukherjee and funded by the Department of Science and Technology's National Council for Science and Technology Communication (NCSTC).
+It was telecast on Doordarshan every Sunday morning starting 30 April 1989.
 It was introduced by Professor Yash Pal.

 It projected in a pragmatic way alternative viewpoints on the subject of science as pioneered in India, in contrast with western scientific endeavours.
 It drew support from People's Science Movement.

 A companion book was later published by Comet Project titled Bhārat Ki Chhāp: A Companion Book to the Film Series by Chayanika Shah, Suhas Paranjape, Swatija Manorama.

 Episodes

 A total of 13 episodes were released.